jaredtrh/ndfwtree/README.md

 `szarraytype` is a member type alias of `std::array<std::size_t, dimen>` where `dimen` is the number of dimensions.
 Size constructors and most member functions have an overload that takes a `szarraytype` instead of `dimen` number of `std::size_t`s.

 Space complexity assumes `F`, `G`, and `H` are constant time (although they might not be).
-It also assumes the compiler will inline the recursive template instantiations (GCC seems like it does) and so does not count stack space.
+It also assumes the compiler will inline the recursive template instantiations (GCC seems like it does with optimizations turned on) and so does not count stack space.

 ## Range-Query + Point-Update